TIBCOSoftware/snappydata/docs/programming_guide.md

 * Option EXPIRE is not applicable for column tables

 * Option EVICTION_BY with value LRUCOUNT is not applicable for column tables

+* READ_COMMITTED and REPEATABLE_READ isolation levels are not supported for column tables.

 #### DML Operations on Tables